DataJuggler/TransparencyMaker/README.md

 <img src="https://github.com/DataJuggler/TransparencyMaker/blob/master/Docs/ColorPicker.png">

+Tip: To determiine if the Color Picker is on, hover your mouse of any part of your image.
+If the mouse turns into a pointer (a hand), then the Color Picker is on.

 Once the Color Picker is turned on, click any pixel in your image and a Pixel Information Box pops up:

 <img src="https://github.com/DataJuggler/TransparencyMaker/blob/master/Docs/PixelInfoBox.png">